 Though multiple factors affect the overall quality of the video streaming such as compression process, frame rate, etc, resolution is one the most dominating and basic parameters because it directly reflects the details of the frames.

 Resolution highly influences your viewing experience, especially when a video is played on larger screens.
 Whether it's a live stream or an on-demand video, in order to help it reach a wider audience, the right resolution is the key, and this is where iPhones and iPads perhaps seem to have an advantage.

-Without further ado, let's learn in detail as to what each of these resolution types is and what their respective pixel sizes are.
+Without further ado, let's learn in detail what each of these resolution types is and what their respective pixel sizes are.

 Earlier, resolutions were divided categorically between SD (Standard Definition) videos and HD (High Definition) videos.
-A video below 720p was considered as SD.
+A video below 720p was considered SD.
 But as display resolutions on televisions and computer monitors advanced over the years, a video was less likely shot in Standard Definition.

 The most popular standard video resolutions include: